tituslhy/literate-octo-tribble/README.md

 1. ~Basic Langchain Recipes for LLMs (up to creating a single agent)~ - Done!
 2. ~Basic Haystack Recipe for LLMs (up to creating a single agent)~ - Done!
 3. ~Basic LlamaIndex Recipe for LLMs (up to creating a single agent)~ - Done!
-4. Basic Langgraph Multi Agent Recipes (including the creation and deployment of the agents) - Upcoming
+4. ~Basic Langgraph Multi Agent Recipes (including the creation and deployment of the agents)~ - Done!
 5. Basic LlamaIndex Multi Agent Recipes (including the creation and deployment of the agents) - Upcoming
 6. Basic crewAI Mult Agent Recipes - Upcoming